-Applications for new mediators are NOT being accepted at this time.
+Applications for new mediators are NOW being accepted.
+See HOME page for details.

 What is Mediation?
 "Mediation is an informal way for people to come together and talk through their conflict with the help of an impartial third party.
 During the mediation, each person has the opportunity to vocalize their issues and concerns surrounding the conflict.
 The mediator helps each person evaluate their needs and goals for reaching a solution.
 All decisions are made by the parties, not the mediator."